-A reluctant traveler.
-A stunning translator.
-Will being trapped in a failing resort seduce more than his money?
+Will being trapped in a failing resort change more than their itinerary?

-With secrets and surprises all around them, can Caleb and Malee overcome their baggage to claim a suite at love's best hotel?
+Can Caleb and Malee unpack their emotional baggage fast enough to claim a suite at love's best hotel?

 Thailand with the Tycoon is a light-hearted contemporary romance.
 If you like sweet courtships, family dramas, and happily ever afters, then you’ll love Alexia Adams’ delightful tropical tale.